-The authors are very grateful to the Editor, an associate editor, and two referees for their constructive comments and suggestions.
-Lin and Li's researches are supported in part by National Natural Science Foundation of China (No. 11571282, 11528102 and 11125104) and Lin's researches also is supported partly by the Fundamental Research Funds for the Central Universities (JBK141111, 14TD0046 and JBK141121).
+Acknowledgment Lin's research is supported by the Chinese Natural Science Funds for Distinguished Young Scholar (11125104) and the Fundamental Research Funds for the Central Universities (JBK141111, 14TD0046 and JBK141121).
 Tan's and Li's research is supported by the U.S. National Institutes of Health.